YOTTAA Employee Spotlight: Meet Lawrence Bethoney, Enterprise Account Executive

 I love the people that I work with.
 I love the challenge every day.
 I love the opportunity every day to get out there and meet new people.
 I love the fact that this is vital technology, and all you’ve got to do is find the right people in any company, and there’s a need for this technology.
 I love the opportunity that lies ahead of YOTTAA because, yes, we are on 1,500 sites today, but YOTTAA’s technology should be on every website.
 It drives speed, experience, and ultimately sales, and it saves shoppers a lot of time.
 I can go to a site and buy something and move on with my day in much less time with YOTTAA in place than I could if it wasn’t there, so I like that about it from a personal and from a business perspective.

-What makes YOTTAA a good place to work?
+What makes YOTTAA a great place to work?

 The people are fantastic.
 The founder is excellent — Bob’s one of the best people I’ve ever worked for.
 He’s ready to get out there any day, anytime, anywhere to make our customers happy.
 Our client success team also keeps the customers happy and understands how important every customer is.
 It doesn’t matter if you’re an SMB account or the largest customer we have, you’re treated with the same level of respect and you get the same great level of service.
 I love that because you don’t have to worry about doing all this work to bring customers on, and then the service not holding up and them ending up moving on.
 You know that all this work and great energy that you’re putting into the customers on the front end working with them through a sales cycle is going to pay off for the company because we’re going to keep those customers happy.